SimonDataLab/Climate-Change-Slovakia/README.md

 Two Python scripts are included:
 - **Data Download Script**: Downloads monthly air temperature data for Slovakia from the Copernicus Climate Change Service (C3S).
-- **Analysis and Visualization Script**: Processes and visualizes the data as an animated GIF showing 10-year moving averages.
+- **Analysis and Visualization Script**: Processes and visualizes the data as an animated GIF showing n-year moving averages.

 The GIF reveals a clear upward trend in temperatures, with a notable finding: the months of May, and to a lesser extent April, show a smaller increase in temperature compared to other months.